iaincollins/structured-data-testing-tool/README.md

     { test: '"twitter:card"', type: 'metatag' },
     { test: '"twitter:domain"', expect: 'www.bbc.co.uk', type: 'metatag', }
   ],
-  // group: 'A Group Name', // Optional: A group name can be used to group test results (defaults to preset name)
+  group: 'A Group Name', // Optional: A group name can be used to group tests in a preset (defaults to preset name)
-  // schema: 'NewsArticle', // Optional: A default schema for tests (useful if all tests in a preset are for the same schema) }
+  // schema: 'NewsArticle', // Optional: A default schema for tests (useful if tests in a preset are all for the same schema) }

 const options = {